 Description

-Two storey rubble built farmyard building with slated pyramidal roof, possibly built c.1800 as a granary.
-The building is part of the now largely disused Finnebrogue estate farmyard, a large complex built in various stages from (perhaps) c.1790s, to the mid 1900s.
-The granary is part of a long row of structures situated on the NW side of the complex and backing unto a high boundary wall, with Killyleagh Road on the opposite side.
-The farmyard is located on the SE side of Killyleagh Road, roughly two miles N of Downpatrick.
-The granary is square in plan and is mainly squared fieldstone rubble.
-To the ground floor of the front (SE) elevation there is a broad doorway with dilapidated timber sheeted door.
-To the left of this doorway is a small frameless window opening surrounded by thick ivy growth (much of this elevation is covering in the same growth).
-To the right of the doorway is another similar sized window opening filled with a grill.
-To the centre of the first floor is a large window with the dilapidated remains of a frame.
-This opening has been partly engulfed by thick ivy growth.
-The NE elevation is blank.
-The SW elevation has a large arched opening to the upper level, now ‘enlarged’ due to surrounding stone having fallen away.
-This elevation used to be abutted by a lower two storey range, but much of this has been demolished and the elevation is simply blank.
-The NE elevation is abutted by an open range with a corrugated-metal lean-to roof.
-On both elevations the outlines of the gabled roofs of the original neighbouring buildings are visible.
-The NW elevation forms part of the tall boundary wall to the Killyleagh Road and is blank.
-The pyramidal roof is slated.
-Some of the slates have fallen off.
+The front (south-east) elevation features a broad doorway at ground floor level fitted with a dilapidated timber-sheeted door.
+To the left of this doorway is a small frameless window opening, heavily obscured by thick ivy growth that covers much of this elevation.
+To the right of the doorway is another similarly sized window opening fitted with a grill.
+At the centre of the first floor is a large window with dilapidated frame remains, partly engulfed by thick ivy growth.
+The north-east elevation is blank.
+The south-west elevation has a large arched opening at the upper level, now enlarged due to surrounding stone having fallen away.
+This elevation was originally abutted by a lower two-storey range, much of which has been demolished; outlines of the gabled roofs of the original neighbouring buildings remain visible on this and the north-east elevation.
+The north-west elevation forms part of the tall boundary wall to Killyleagh Road and is blank.
+An open range with a corrugated-metal lean-to roof is abutted to the north-east elevation.
+The pyramidal roof is slated, with some slates having fallen away.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.